 South of Walvis Bay, you’ll find Sandwich Harbour, which is part of the Namib-Naukluft Park.

-It’s a stunning place, where huge sand dunes drop straight into the ocean.
-The roads are difficult to navigate so a 4 x4 is essential and unless you are a very experienced driver, I would suggest to take a tour.
+Namibia has some stunning beaches and in Sandwich Harbour, huge sand dunes drop straight into the ocean.
+There are no roads once you reach the dunes area, so a 4 x4 is essential and unless you are a very experienced driver, I would suggest to take a tour.

 Take a Pit Stop in Solitaire

-As well as a bakery, there’s also a petrol station, general store and restaurant.
+As well as a bakery, there’s also a petrol station, toilets, general store and a restaurant and lots of cute squirrels.

 For those who want to overnight, the Solitaire Desert Farm is highly recommended and has rooms as well as camping facilities.